theprivacydev/blockchain-app/README.md

 # ERC20 Token - Fortune Token (FTN)

 ## Description
-This application is designed to build and deploy an ERC20 Token in compliance with EIP standards.
+This application is designed to build and deploy an ERC20 Token in compliance with EIP standards and to build an Exchange to use it with.

 ## Table of Contents
   - [Installation](#installation)